VasylBihari/Python_Data_Analysis/Exercise_'Absenteeism'_Udemy_Data_Cleaning/Readme.md

 As part of the Udemy course "The Complete Data Analytics Course!" https://www.udemy.com/course/the-data-analyst-course-complete-data-analyst-bootcamp/
-I performed data cleaning using the truancy dataset.
+I performed data cleaning using the dataset "Absenteeism".

 Key steps included:
 ✅ Processing categorical data by grouping 28 reasons for absence into four logical clusters using dummy variables.